Contrastive Self-supervised Neural Architecture Search: Experimental Results on CIFAR-10 and ImageNet

 Our experiments on each dataset include two phases, neural architecture search (Sect~\ref{arcsearch}) and architecture evaluation (Sect~\ref{arceval}).
-In the search phase, we used only $10\%$ of unlabeled data ($5000$ samples from CIFAR-10 and $\approx 12k$) to search for neural architectures having the lowest contrastive loss mentioned in Equation ~\ref{final_loss} by CS-NAS.
+It is worth mentioning that NAS algorithms have different strategy for selecting dataset for the search phase, while the same validation set is used in the evaluation phase.
+Pioneers such as NASNet and AmoebaNet assume the data constrain, which require the same dataset in search and evaluation.
+Although achieving remarkable results, the search cost of those approaches is extensively expensive due to the massive size of ImageNet ($\approx 14$ million samples).
+Following NAS algorithms relax the constrain, allowing search on smaller proxy dataset.
+The most popular proxy for ImageNet is attributed to CIFAR-10, which is widely used in later NAS algorithm.
+Regarding our work, we would like to preserve the data constrain since it is reasonable to assume that the neural solution found under the constrain may have higher performance.
+In the search phase, we used only $10\%$ of unlabeled data ($5,000$ samples from CIFAR-10 \cite{krizhevsky2009learning} and approximately $12,000$ samples from ImageNet \cite{deng2009imagenet}) to search for models having the lowest contrastive loss mentioned in Equation ~\ref{final_loss} by CSNAS.
 The best architecture is scaled to a larger architecture in the validation phase, then trained from scratch on the train set and evaluated on a separate test set.